borodust/borodust.github.io/_posts/2017-05-02-lisp-delivery.md

 While distributing one's application amongst fellow Common Lisp users with Quicklisp might seem like an obvious way and suits libraries especially well, it doesn't really work much for applications intended for end-users that rarely care about language it was written in.
-But it is actually somewhat easier to distribute bundled version of an application rather than its bare `asdf` system.
+Hopefully, it is actually somewhat easier to distribute bundled version of an application rather than its bare `asdf` system.

 ### Executable